Disc parking

-Disk-parking is a system of allowing time-restricted free parking through display of a parking-disk or clock-disc showing the time at which the vehicle was parked.
-A patrolling parking attendant can inspect the disk to check whether payment is owed.
+Disc parking (alternatively spelled disk parking) is a system of allowing time-restricted free parking through display of a parking disc, which shows the time at which the vehicle was parked on a clock face.
+A patrolling parking attendant can inspect the disc to check whether payment is owed.
 The system is common in Europe.

 The original system had been introduced along with establishing a blue zone area.
-The blue zones in the city-centers allow for free parking of about 2 hours by using a parking-disk issued by the city while other parking zones may have stricter control by parking meters.
-The current unified EU parking disk regulations allow for a wider range of time restrictions that are indicated on the signs.
+The blue zones in the city-centers allow for free parking of about 2 hours by using a parking disc issued by the city while other parking zones may have stricter control by parking meters.
+The current unified EU parking disc regulations allow for a wider range of time restrictions that are indicated on the signs.